-Forfeitures of non-vested employer matching contributions totaled \$2,672 and \$2,197, as of December 31, 2016 and 2015, respectively, which may be used to pay future administrative expenses of the Plan and then to reduce future matching contributions.
-Administrative expenses paid from forfeited non-vested accounts amounted to \$2,959 and \$2,058 in 2016 and 2015, respectively.
+Forfeitures of non-vested employer matching contributions are used to pay for administrative expenses of the Plan and then to reduce future matching contributions.
+Administrative expenses paid from forfeited non-vested accounts amounted to \$1,268 and \$2,959 in 2017 and 2016, respectively.
+At December 31, 2017 and 2016, forfeited non-vested accounts totaled \$2,607 and \$2,672, respectively.